 The high content of monounsaturated fats has a positive effect on the body’s cholesterol levels, lowering bad LDL cholesterol and raising the good HDL cholesterol.
 HDL cholesterol benefits the body by cleaning excess cholesterol from the blood vessels and then exiting the body, whereas LDL cholesterol accumulates in the arteries and increases the risk of heart disease.
 Extra virgin olive oil offers anti-inflammatory benefits, which also help protect against heart disease, as well as lowers blood pressure, reduces blood clots and improves the function of the lining of blood vessels.
 A diet rich in olive oils can also improve arterial function, reducing the risk of damage and dysfunction of the inner artery walls.

 Extra virgin olive oil’s anti-inflammatory benefits and consumption of EVOO have been linked to a decreased risk of heart disease, obesity, diabetes, and certain types of cancer, including breast cancer and digestive tract cancer.
-For these reasons, olive oil can, in fact, be considered healthy.
-With its unique production and multiple health benefits, extra virgin olive oil is a remarkable product that shouldn’t be overlooked and underappreciated simply because it is an everyday product.
-Olive oil is one of the best ways to add good fat to your diet because of its versatility: incorporate olive oil into your diet by dressing or finishing a meal with it, cook or fry with it, or even use as a fat in your desserts.
+For these reasons, this oil can, in fact, be considered healthy.
+With its unique production and multiple health benefits, extra virgin olive oil is a remarkable product that shouldn’t be overlooked and under appreciated simply because it is an everyday product.
+Olive oil is one of the best ways to add good fat to your diet because of its versatility: incorporate it into your diet by dressing or finishing a meal with it, cook or fry with it, or even use as a fat in your desserts.
 Use our conversion chart below as a guide for using olive oil in place of liquid fats in your favorite recipes.